Derek Bishton

 Derek Bishton (born 1948) is an English journalist and photographer.
 After periods working as a journalist on the Newcastle Evening Chronicle and the Birmingham Post, and as a publicist for the Birmingham Arts Lab, he founded the photographic magazine Ten.8 in 1979, which was published in Handsworth until 1992.
-Between 1996 and 2002 he was the editor of the Electronic Telegraph, Europe's first daily online newspaper.
+Between 1996 and 2002, Bishton was the editor of the Electronic Telegraph, Europe's first daily online newspaper.

+Biography

+Bishton was born in Birmingham, England, in 1948.
+In 1967, he earned a place to study English at Fitzwilliam College, Cambridge, subsequently starting a career in journalism.

+In the late 1970s, together with Brian Homer and John Reardon, Bishton set up the photography and design agency Sidelines in Birmingham's inner-city district of Handsworth.
+He was also instrumental in establishing in 1978 the photographic journal Ten.8, which was produced until 1992.

+In 1984, Bishton and Reardon published the book Home Front, which documented daily life in Handsworth, with an introduction written by Salman Rushdie.